FLANGE DIMENSIONS TABLE TYPES

 ASME Flange Chart – B16.5

-API6A Flange, Stud & Gasket Chart – API6B/API6BX
+API6A Flange, Stud & Gasket Slide Rule – API6B/API6BX

 In Australia the BS and AS flange standards are essentially the same but have been metricated.
 Consequently metric sizes are stated as ‘DN’ (Nominal Diameter) in mm.
 Equivalent imperial sizing is rounded to the nearest multiple of 25mm (for 2” and over) as below.
 However the actual dimensions and bore sizes have not changed.
 ‘NB’ (Nominal Bore) is also sometimes used when referring to valve sizes.